 And none of that is beyond big companies’ reach.

 Globally, 27% of CPG (Consumer Packaged Goods) innovations are not aligned to consumer demands and another 27% fail due to lack of marketing support.
 This is symptomatic of the unconsidered race to innovation, with poor attention given to the product’s real usefulness and market relevance.
 To face this issue, Nielsen advices to “proactively manage the innovation pipeline using the most complete data possible as a central navigation beacon”.

-That is the mission we committed to fulfill for our clients.
-Lascom’s PLM (Product Lifecycle Management) software provides a comprehensive set of features dedicated to all the business units involved in the design chain of new products.
-Through specification management, prototype simulation, automated generation of labeling content, consolidated workflows modeling and so on, Lascom PLM significantly reduces the time-to-market of companies’ new product development processes.
+That is the mission we are committed to fulfill for our clients.
+Aptean PLM (Product Lifecycle Management) software provides a comprehensive set of features dedicated to all the business units involved in the design chain of new products.
+Through specification management, prototype simulation, automated generation of labeling content, consolidated workflows modeling and so on, Aptean PLM Lascom Edition significantly reduces the time-to-market of companies’ new product development processes.
 We help them focus on added value tasks, such as portfolio management thanks to fully customizable dashboards of data-based insights.

 The Jam Experiment – How Choice Overloads makes customers Buy Less.
 Medium, 08/17/2017

 Brace for impact: U.S. CPG cannabis sales to rise by the billions.
 Nielsen, 07/26/2019